shihabhasan/call-for-service/README.md

 * The `vagrant ssh` command requires `ssh.exe` to be in your `PATH`.
 Because ssh is shipped with git, the easiest way to do this is to add `C:\programs\Git\bin` (or wherever you installed git) to your `PATH`.
 Another option is to use Putty with the connection information provided by the output of the `vagrant ssh` command.
 However, the private key file provided by Vagrant isn't compatible with Putty.
 You'll first need to open the key in puttygen and convert it to a `.ppk` file, then you can tell Putty to use that file for authenticating.

+### Generating a database schema diagram

+In `/working_files/datadocs` is a shell script called `update_schema_diagram.sh`.
+Edit/use it to create a diagram of the database.
+However, you will have to install [schemacrawler](http://sualeh.github.io/SchemaCrawler/) first.